Back in August, Air Canada revealed the full details of its new Aeroplan frequent flyer program. Well, the new program has just gone live as of today.

 Let me acknowledge that not everything about the new program is positive:

-- Award pricing is increasing for many types of awards
+- Award pricing has increased for many types of awards

-- Free stopovers are being eliminated on roundtrip awards
+- Free stopovers have been eliminated on roundtrip awards

 - There’s a new 39CAD partner award fee

-But my gosh, we’re gaining so much as well:
+But my gosh, we’ve gained so much as well:

-- Fuel surcharges are being eliminated (for premium cabin Lufthansa transatlantic awards these sometimes cost $800+ one-way)
+- Fuel surcharges have been eliminated (for premium cabin Lufthansa transatlantic awards these sometimes cost $800+ one-way)

-- Aeroplan will be allowing the coolest one-way award routings of any frequent flyer program out there
+- Aeroplan is allowing the coolest one-way award routings of any frequent flyer program out there

 - Paying just 5,000 miles for a stopover on a one-way award is a bargain